Wake1st/GomiMoni/README.md

 ## Known Issues
 - [x] fix: previously selected option buttons are still on hover when reloaded
-- [ ] texture import issue with some models
+- ~[ ] fix: texture import issue with some models~ I need help with this

 ## Stretch Goals

-- [ ] add more songs and sfx
-- [ ] add more levels, with more variety
+- [ ] enable next even if all levels are beaten
 - [ ] mechanics: connect light to keys to show user when key is active
-- [ ] lighting: just better
-- [ ] add level walls (big piles of trash) for each level to fill up the space
+- [ ] fun voice lines for starting and finishing level
 - [ ] camera: should follow vehicle?
 - [ ] `flyer`: implement a consistent bobbing motion to stay afloat
+- [ ] add level walls (big piles of trash) for each level to fill up the space
+- [ ] lighting: just better
+- [ ] add more songs and sfx
+- [ ] add more levels, with more variety

 ## Credits